mennosmit-dev/AWS-ML-Engineer-Associate-MLA-C01/11_Management_and_Governance/README.md

 Operate responsibly: monitoring, logging, auditing, budgets, and governance — the stuff that makes systems trustworthy and cost-controlled.

 ## What This Enables Me To Do
-- Set up operational visibility (metrics, logs, tracing)\n- Use audit trails for compliance\n- Manage budgets and cost controls\n- Understand governance tooling and what each tool is for
+- Set up operational visibility (metrics, logs, tracing)
+- Use audit trails for compliance
+- Manage budgets and cost controls
+- Understand governance tooling and what each tool is for

 ## AWS Services / Concepts Covered
+- CloudWatch (metrics/logs/alarms)
+- X-Ray
+- QuickSight overview
+- CloudTrail\n- AWS Config
-- CloudWatch (metrics/logs/alarms)\n- X-Ray\n- QuickSight overview\n- CloudTrail\n- AWS Config\n- Budgets + Cost Explorer\n- Trusted Advisor
+- Budgets + Cost Explorer

-## Interview-Ready Takeaways
-- I can discuss how I’d operate a production ML system safely\n- I can explain the difference between monitoring, auditing, and configuration governance

-## Lecture Map (for navigation)
-- CloudWatch + hands-on\n- X-Ray + hands-on\n- CloudTrail + hands-on\n- Config + hands-on\n- Budgets + costs\n- Quiz

-## Evidence I’ll add (optional)
-- notes/
-- lab-notes/
-- diagrams/
+- Trusted Advisor